meshery/meshery/README.md

 Meshery is intended to be a vendor and project-neutral utility for uniformly benchmarking the performance of service meshes.
 Between service mesh and proxy projects, a number of different tools *and results* exist.
 For example, Istio's [Performance and Scalability WG](https://github.com/istio/community/blob/master/WORKING-GROUPS.md#performance-and-scalability) currently uses a couple of different tools to measure Istio performance: [BluePerf](https://ibmcloud-perf.istio.io/regpatrol/) and [Fortio](https://fortio.istio.io).

 1. Multi-mesh Functionalty Playground
+A service mesh playground to faciliate learning about functionality of different service meshes.
+Meshery incorporates a visual interface for manipulating traffic routing rules.
+Sample applications will be included in Meshery.

 ### Running Meshery
-## Service Mesh Playground
-Sample applications will be included in Meshery.

 #### General Prerequisites
 1. Docker engine (e.g. Docker for Desktop).